top of page

 This might look like:

-• a coffee with a trusted friend
+• A coffee with a trusted friend.

-• a brief check-in call
+• A brief check-in call.

-• time with a partner or child
+• Time with a partner or child.

-• gentle connection with a pet
+• Gentle connection with a pet.

-• or even intentional time with yourself
+• Intentional time with yourself.

 5. Honoring Loved Ones Who Have Passed